Comparing skill of historical rainfall data based monsoon rainfall prediction in India with NWP forecasts: Data and Experiments

-\item \textbf{DL-HD:} We generate forecasts for all 357 grids across India using historical rainfall data from IMD, utilizing varying lengths of past information, spanning from 3 to 20 days ($d$).
-The input dimensions for the models are structured as $357 \times d$, capturing the historical rainfall data for all grids over the specified timeframe.
-The output dimension is 357, representing the forecasted rainfall for the subsequent day at each grid point.
-This is implemented using two separate architectures, LSTM and Autoformer based (Autoformer has a transformer architecture specifically designed for time series data, as described in \cite{wu2021autoformer}).
-We train the models from 1901 to 2011, while the test forecasts are generated for the subsequent years from 2012 to 2022.
+\item \textbf{DL-HD:} We generate forecasts for all $n$ grids across India using historical rainfall data from IMD, utilizing varying lengths of past information, spanning from 3 to 20 days ($d$).
+The input dimensions for the models are structured as $n \times d$, capturing the historical rainfall data for all grids over the specified timeframe.
+The output dimension is $n$, representing the forecasted rainfall for the subsequent day at each grid point.

+This is implemented using the Autoformer architecture, an advanced variant of the Transformer model specifically designed for time series forecasting.
+Autoformer incorporates two core components that make it particularly effective for modeling the complex spatiotemporal dynamics of rainfall data: \begin{enumerate} \item Series decomposition: This mechanism decomposes the input time series into trend and seasonal components at multiple stages within the model.
+The trend component captures long-term variations in rainfall, while the seasonal component isolates shorter-term, repeating fluctuations. \item Auto-correlation mechanism: Replacing the standard self-attention mechanism, Autoformer employs an auto-correlation approach that identifies repeating patterns over different time horizons.
+This helps capture periodic dependencies and reduces computational complexity from quadratic to near-linear in sequence length. \end{enumerate}

+We train the Autoformer model using data from 1901 to 2011 and generate test forecasts for the years 2012 to 2023.
+More details on the Autoformer architecture we use in our experiments is given in Appendix \ref{app:nn_hyperparams}.

+\item \textbf{DL-HD + Covariates:} This is an extension of the above model where we use past $d$ days of precipitation data ($3 \leq d \leq 20$) from IMD, and past 3 days of reanalysis data.
+As stated earlier, the additional covariates include wind speed, temperature, soil moisture, cloud cover, vorticity, humidity, and divergence.
+The choice of these variables is justified later in Section \ref{sec:data}\ref{subsec:feature_selection}.
+The number of past days for reanalysis data were fixed to 3 as we did not observe any significant reduction in errors when incorporating information beyond 3 days.
+The input dimensions are now structured as $n \times d \times v$, where $v$ is the number of covariates.
+The output is again $n$-dimensional, forecasting the rainfall value at each grid.

-\item \textbf{NWP:} For each grid in the IMD dataset, we identify the best match within the re-aligned set and its four adjacent grids based on the criterion of the lowest forecast error.
-The forecast error is computed for each candidate grid, and the one with the minimal error is taken as the best matching grid.
-The forecast associated with this identified grid is considered the NWP forecast for that specific location.
+\item \textbf{NWP:} HRES-NWP daily forecasts are available at $0.25^\circ$ resolution for lead times of 1 and 3 days.
+These are compared directly in case of IMD data at $0.25^\circ$, and compared after linear interpolation in the case of IMD data at $1^\circ$.
+NCEP-NWP forecasts are available at $1^\circ$ resolution on nearly all alternate days within the test period, and we make comparisons on the days when these forecasts are available.
+For each grid in the IMD dataset, we identify the best match within the re-aligned set and its four adjacent grids based on the criterion of the lowest forecast error.
+The forecast error is computed for each candidate grid, and the one with the minimum error is taken as the best matching grid.
+The forecast associated with this identified grid is considered the NCEP-NWP forecast for that specific location.